 To say that Vincent Larderet is one of the most accomplished of the younger generation of classical pianists would be an understatement.
 As a Steinway Artist, Mr. Larderet has attracted international recognition by virtue of the exceptional intensity of his performances and commercial recordings, praised by critics not only in his native France but also in Continental […]

 One of the highly interesting compositions by Florent Schmitt is Mirages, Op.
 70. This work exists in two versions: its original piano form composed in 1920/21, and a later orchestration prepared by the composer in 1923 and premiered in 1924 by Schmitt’s friend, the conductor Serge Koussevitzky.
-I find Mirages to be one of Schmitt’s most compelling […]
+I find Mirages to be a compelling work, even if […]